shakebugs/shake-docs/docs/ios/crash-reports/test-it-out.md

 ## Crash your app

-[Enable crash reporting](/ios/crash-reports/enable.md) and paste this code to the `onCreate` method in one of your activities.
+[Enable crash reporting](/ios/crash-reports/enable.md) and paste this code to the `viewDidLoad` method in one of your view controllers.
 It will crash your app when you tap a button by accessing the array with the out-of-bounds index:

 <Tabs